Unoccupied Commercial Property Insurance

 The cost of business insurance varies depending on the type of cover you need, the size of your business, and the level of risk associated with your industry.
 Insurance brokers help with this presentation to insurers in seeking the most appropriate market and price.

-Do the Government tax premiums?
+Do the Government tax insurance premiums?

 Yes, they do.
 The current rate is 12% and is a charge collected by insurers on behalf of the Government.
 This tax has nothing to do with insurance brokers or insurers.